microsoft/SWE-bench-Live/README.md

 ```

-If you refer to the automated build and test tool RepoLaunch, SWE-bench-Live/Multi-Language or SWE-bench-Live/Windows, please cite
+If you refer to the automated build and test tool _RepoLaunch_, SWE benchmarking/training/RFT/RL environment build, SWE-bench-Live/Multi-Language or SWE-bench-Live/Windows, please cite

 ```bibtex
 @article{li2026repolaunch,